Dr. Judy Morgan, DCM and the FDA

 The scientific and critically curated summary of the FDA statement on DCM is as follows:

-The pseudoscientific summary of the same FDA statement (summarized by people such as Dr. Judy Morgan, seen below) is that the FDA called bullshit on the DCM/Grain-Free link, it doesn’t exist, it’s made up by “big dog food” to generate profits, and the discussion is over.
+On the flip side, Dr. Judy Morgan has interpreted the statement to say (paraphrased) that “the FDA called bullshit on the DCM/Grain-Free link, it doesn’t exist, it’s made up by “big dog food” to generate profits, and the discussion is over”.

 These deliberate wording choices are made to trigger emotions that breed suspicion, anxiety, conspiracy theories, and distrust.
 The resulting emotions and beliefs can be used to manipulate and leverage entire groups of people into believing something that has absolutely no scientific backing.